Blakenb/challenge-7/README.md

 ## Contribution guidelines

 Always be sure to give credit where credit is due, and recognize those who have helped you along the way.
-For me it was my brother thomas , Lexus, and Danah who helped me on this
+For me it was my brother Thomas , Lexus, and Danah who helped me on this

 ## Test instructions